tamu-engineering-research/OpenGridGym/README.md

 ### Example usage

-Once you have created your own, or imported existing, grid, market and agent classes, you may run a simulation as follows:
+Once you have created your own (or imported existing) grid, market and agent classes, you may run an environment episode as follows:

 1. **Instantiate the objects**